 NOTE: This site is under renovation and likely will not be complete until summer 2016.
+Updates will be noted on the bottom of the page as they occur.
 Most of the content is over 10-years old now and hopefully will be updated by the summer.
 There are likely a few broken links, typos, and other glitches that will be fixed over time.

 The focus of this website is primarily existential-humanistic psychology and therapy.
 Mick Cooper’s (2016; originally version published in 2003) seminal text Existential Therapies identified five primary approaches to existential therapy: 1) Daseinsanalysis, 2) Meaning-Centered Therapies (including Frankl’s Logotherapy), 3) Existential-Humanistic Therapy, 4) Laingian approaches, based off the work of R. D. Laing, and 5) Existential-Phenomenological Therapy.
 There is much overlap across these approaches as well as variations within each school of existential thought.
 Cooper’s categorization focused on the existential therapies.
 If one were to expand beyond the existential psychologies, several additional approaches could be added, such as Terror Management Theory.

 The existential-humanistic approach to psychology and therapy originated in the writings of Rollo May, who is generally considered the father of American existential psychology.
 May was influenced by existential psychologists in Europe (i.e., the Daseinsanalysis tradition) as well as existential philosophers; however, the approach he developed also had some unique features.
 One of the unique aspects of May’s approach to existential psychology was the integration of ideas from humanistic psychology, which was developing concurrently in the United States.
 However, the label “existential-humanistic” did not come from May, but rather from James F. T. Bugental.
 Along with May, Bugental became one of the important influential figures in the development of existential psychology and therapy in the United States.